MartB/RETC/README.md

 ### Which games are supported?
 Pretty much every game that uses the Razer Chroma SDK is supported but keep in mind that some effects might not work correctly.

-A small list of softwares that i tested with my K70 RGB
+A small list of software that i tested with my K70 RGB
 ```
 Overwatch
 RazerChromaSDKSample